AmirmohammadFAHIM/Hollow-Knight/README.md

 ## 📊 Development Process & AI Usage
 This game was developed with a focus on learning 2D game architecture and independent implementation:
-* **80% Solo Development:** The core game logic, physics, animations, and gameplay mechanics were written entirely by the author.
+* **80% Solo Development:** The core game logic, player movement state machines, physics, animations, and gameplay mechanics were written entirely by the author.
 * **20% AI Assistance:** AI was utilized as a coding assistant, primarily to help design the User Interface (UI), implement Scene2D, and structure the game menus.

 ## 🚀 How to Run